neutrinonerd3333/rl-play/README.md

 # rl-play

+(I apologize in advance for silly typos and grammar mistakes in this README.
+I'll proofread this someday :/)

 This repository contains code I wrote to play with reinforcement learning.
 The code is far from production quality, but it works!
 (Mostly.)
 Currently, the code supports tabular and deep Q-learning.